The Altona Supper Club also does lunch and a Sunday brunch

-NEW HOLSTEIN, WI (WFRV) – It’s barely noon, and already The Altona Supper Club along Calumet Drive is hopping.
+NEW HOLSTEIN, Wis.
+(WFRV) – It’s barely noon, and already The Altona Supper Club along Calumet Drive is hopping.

 The place with Supper Club in the name also does a piping hot lunch buffet and a Sunday brunch.